Granadaene: Characteristics

 The fine-structure of the ultraviolet-visible absorption spectrum of the granadaene (in DMSO/TFA) is almost identical to that of a carotene with a similar conjugated system of 12 double bonds (e.g. alpha-carotene), which is why the GBS pigment was considered to be a carotene for many years.

-Non-terpenoid polyenes up to 10 conjugated double bonds are also a bizarre class of biologically natural products (laetiporic acids) found in the basidiomycete Laetiporus sulphureus.
+Polyenes up to 10 conjugated double bonds are also a bizarre class of biologically natural products (laetiporic acids) found in the basidiomycete Laetiporus sulphureus.

 Granadaene and S.agalactiae detection and identification

 Production of the red pigment granadaene is a phenotypic trait specific to β-hemolytic GBS, and because of that, detection of red colonies from clinical samples, when cultivated on granada medium, allows the straightforward identification of GBS.